 - a.
 King County recognizes the value of the agriculture and forestry clusters for both their economic contribution and for their natural, educational, and recreational benefits to the county as a whole.
 The county will work with the Agriculture Commission, Rural Forest Commission, and other related organizations on strategies and programs to strengthen and enhance the economic viability of these clusters and the evolving value-added industry that helps sustain the county's legacy of raising crops and livestock and managing and harvesting forestlands. - b.
 King County recognizes the value of home-based business, recreation and tourism, and commercial/industrial clusters for their ability to provide job opportunities in the rural area and help sustain the rural economic base.
 The county will continue to work with chambers of commerce and other organizations that support these rural businesses to help ensure the continued viability and economic health of new and existing businesses in these clusters. - c King County recognizes the importance of the equestrian cluster for its diversity of business and recreation related operations which combine to provide jobs and income opportunities within the rural economy.
 The county will continue to work with equestrian related organizations on business and recreation aspects of the equestrian cluster and with organizations that represent the various trail user groups to help ensure the continued viability and economic health of equestrian and related recreation businesses. - d.
 King County is committed to ensuring that all economic development, including the provision of infrastructure, within the rural area, which includes resource lands, shall be compatible with the surrounding rural character, be of an appropriate size and scale, and protect the natural environment. - e.
 King County will continue to support and partner on programs and incentives to ensure the economic vitality of rural historic resources to help maintain the character of the rural area, which includes resource lands. - f.
 King County will explore opportunities to support agricultural tourism and value-added program(s) related to the production of food, flowers, and wine in the county.
-These partnership venues should be

-- educational and include information on the diversity of products available in the county and the importance of buying local. - g.
+These partnership venues should be educational and include information on the diversity of products available in the county and the importance of buying local. - g.
 King County should continue to review existing and proposed regulations to ensure they are relevant and effective in accommodating the differing needs and emerging trends of the compatible businesses that comprise the rural economy.

-King County should partner with other Puget Sound counties and businesses to analyze the need and possible sites for regional agricultural (including beef and poultry) and forest product processing facilities that may require regional demand to make them economically feasible.
-The county should also explore options and incentives to encourage entrepreneurs to invest in mobile forest and food production processing facilities that can serve the region.
+King County should partner with other Puget Sound counties and businesses to analyze the need and possible sites for regional agricultural ((including)) such as beef and poultry) and forest product processing ((facilities that may require regional demand to make them economically feasible.
+The county should also explore options and incentives to encourage entrepreneurs to invest in mobile forest and food production processing facilities that can serve the region.))
+King County recognizes the importance of food and forest processing for the regional economy and should partner with regional communities, governments and residents to ensure that the challenges and opportunities within this industry are analyzed and addressed as needed.

-The ability to bring rural agricultural, forestry, and value-added products into the urban area and the ability of urban residents to utilize the rural areas for education, open space, scenic vistas, and a diversity of out-door recreation options encourages the urban/rural interdependence and linkage, thus enhancing the county's economic base.
+The ability to bring rural, agricultural, forestry, and value-added products into the urban area and the ability of urban residents to utilize the rural areas and resource lands for education, open space, scenic vistas, and a diversity of out-door recreation options encourages the urban/rural interdependence and linkage, thus enhancing the county's economic base.

-King County will continue to partner with organizations that support programs and strategies that strengthen the interdependence and linkage between the rural and urban economies, such as the Regional Food Policy Council and Puget Sound Fresh.
+King County will continue to partner with organizations that support programs and strategies that strengthen the interdependence and linkage between the rural, resource and urban economies, such as the Regional Food Policy Council and Puget Sound Fresh and other "Farm to Table" programs.